S6E12 - Paul de Gregorio

 Paul de Gregorio is a legend.
 I’m using the term in the way I’ve heard it used since living in the UK.
 He’s someone who is constantly speaking up and working to positively impact others and embodies More Than Work.
 I was chuffed when he agreed to spend some time chatting with me and in listening back while editing became re-energized.

-Find this Episode online:
+Mentioned in this Episode

 Transcript